MonaMohsen166/Tic-Tac-Toe/README.md

 f) V3,V6,V9 are equal to X or O (third column check)</br>
 g) V1,V5,V9 are equal to X or O (diagonal right to left check)</br>
 h) V3,V5,V7 are equal to X or O (diagonal left to right check)</br>
-5. If none is true then allow another move to be applied, else show message then winner is player one (i.e. if checks are equal O) or player two (i.e. if checks are equal X).</br>
+5. If none is true then allow another move to be applied, else show message then</br>
+winner is player one (i.e. if checks are equal O) or player two (i.e. if checks are equal X).</br>
 6. After a player wins, the program will ask to continue a new game or exit.</br>